 A student who enrolls in the advanced course receives a daily subsistence allowance (approximately \$0.90 per day) for the duration of his enrollment in the course, exclusive of the camp period, amounting to about \$500.00.
-An officers' type uniform, complete with overcoat, shoes, shirts and cap, is furnished free of cost to each of these students on a loan basis.
+An officers' type uniform, complete and tailor made with overcoat, shoes, shirts and cap, is furnished free of cost to each of these students on a loan basis for the advanced course.
+Upon completion of the advanced course this uniform becomes the personal property of the student.